sjdv1982/cloudless/GUIDE.md

 ### Test Seamless-to-jobless communion, with Docker bridge networking.

-This test is only necessary if the graph-serving Seamless containers are "fat", i.e. they do all the work either themselves or delegate it to jobless.
-This test is not necessary if Cloudless is deployed with jobslaves, leading to "thin" graph-serving Seamless containers.

-...
+See "testing jobless".

 ### Test master-to-master Seamless-to-Seamless communion, with Docker bridge networking.

+The first test is useful to see if Docker bridge networking is working properly.

-These tests are only necessary if Cloudless is deployed with jobslaves, leading to "thin" graph-serving Seamless containers.
+For the rest, these tests are only necessary if Cloudless is deployed with jobslaves, leading to "thin" graph-serving Seamless containers.
 They are not necessary if the graph-serving Seamless containers are "fat", i.e. they do all the work either themselves or delegate it to jobless.